metal3-io/metal3-dev-env/README.md

  * Bare metal preferred, as we will be creating VMs to emulate bare metal hosts
  * run as a user with passwordless sudo access

+# Current Status

+This is still a work in progress.

+A management cluster will be launched with the `baremetal-operator`.
+A set of `BareMetalHost` objects will be created for the set of VMs we’ve created to emulate bare metal servers.
+Management of the hosts doesn’t work yet, as the `minikube` VM is lacking a network interface on the `provisioning` network.

 # Instructions

 tl;dr - Run `make`.